natcap/invest/src/natcap/invest/internationalization/README.md

    --input-file src/natcap/invest/internationalization/messages.pot \
    --output-file src/natcap/invest/internationalization/locales/$LL/LC_MESSAGES/messages.po
 ```
 This looks through the source code for strings wrapped in the `gettext(...)` function and writes them to the message catalog template.
-Then it updates the message catalog for the specificed language.
+Then it updates the message catalog for the specified language.
 New strings that don't yet have a translation will have an empty `msgstr` value.
 Previously translated messages that are no longer needed will be commented out but remain in the file.
 This will save translator time if they're needed again in the future.

 2. Check that the changes look correct, then commit:
 ```